Fugitive Methane Containment

 Containing Fugitive Coal Mine Methane

-Based on projected coal mine closures in the U.S. and rates of methane emissions from these abandoned mines, the CC Lab estimates that the total containment opportunity for flaring these fugitive methane emissions contributes significantly to its goals both for the current decade and for 2100.
-Initial efforts will focus on U.S. coal mines, but the Lab aims to have innovations in this area scale globally.
+The CC Lab estimates that the total containment opportunity for destruction and containment of fugitive methane emissions contributes significantly to Lab goals both for the current decade and for 2100.
+Initial efforts will focus on U.S. methane sources, but the Lab aims to support innovations in this area that will scale globally.